TheKauanLima/StoryRepo/StoryVault/Terminology/Derogatory Terms/Dregs.md

-Derogatory term for an [[Artificial Apianids|Artificial Apianid]], referring to them as the lowest in nature and society as a whole.
+Derogatory term for an [[Apideus (Apis-Artificium)|Anthrapideu]], referring to them as the lowest in nature and society as a whole.
 #Slurs